ofceab/shop_app/README.md

 #   A litle shop app build using express.js

-This projec is still under progress development
+This project is still under progress development

 ### This project for now contains like feature: